jrz129up/crawler-for-special-bonds/README.md

 # Crawler-for-special-bonds
 ## Introduction
-json format in a dynamic table. only a sample for the code, data and descriptive analysis without key information including headers, partly essential logic the purpose is to represent some working achievements
+json format in a dynamic table. only a sample for the code, data and descriptive analysis without key information including headers,  essential parts of logic and so on the purpose is to dispaly some working achievements

 ## Data
 In the case of rendering issues, a total of 99240 original data entries were obtained by iteratively retrieving non-repetitive values as much as possible during the crawling process.